open-company/open-company-interaction/README.md

 RethinkDB [isn't supported on Windows](https://github.com/rethinkdb/rethinkdb/issues/1100) directly.
 If you are stuck on Windows, you can run Linux in a virtualized environment to host RethinkDB.

-#### ngrok

-ngrok allows you to setup a secure web tunnel for HTTP/S requests to your localhost.
-You'll need this to utilize the Slack webhook during local development so Slack can communicate with your local development environment.

-ngrok is trivial to setup:

-1. [Download](https://ngrok.com/download) the version for your operating system.
-1. Unzip the download and put ngrok someplace handy for you (in your path is good!)
-1. Verify you can run ngrok with: `ngrok help`

 ## Usage

 Run the interaction service with: `lein start`